abarax/resume/resume.md

     - This is one of Virgin Australia's major sales channels.
     - Services millions of requests per day.
     - Required in depth technical architecting.
-- Traveled to Dehli, India to ensure some key projects, that were outsourced, got over the line and met their deadlines.
-- Participated in the design and development of a connection manager proof-of-concept, using Java, Coherence and OSB, to facilitate the replacement of Virgin Australia's core reservation system.
-This would later become a fully fledged connection pooling manager and saved hundreds of thousands of dollars from being paid to external vendors.
+- Took part in the design and development of a connection manager proof-of-concept.
+    - Built using Java, Coherence and OSB
+    - Facilitated the replacement of Virgin Australia's core reservation system.
+    - Become a fully fledged connection pooling manager that saved hundreds of thousands of dollars in transaction costs.
+- Traveled to Dehli, India to ensure key projects met their deadlines.

 ***AIDX Project***

-- I was part of a project team of two that designed and implemented a real-time flight event processing system.
-This system is responsible for consuming hundreds of thousands of flight event messages per hour.
-This system required reliable message delivery to the airport's 'Flight Information Display Screens' and hence was built using Java, clustered JMS queues, topics and EJB's deployed in a clustered Weblogic environment.
+- One of two engineers that designed and implemented a distributed real-time flight event processing system.
+    - Responsible for consuming hundreds of thousands of flight event messages per hour.
+    - Required reliable message delivery to the airport's 'Flight Information Display Screens'
+    - Built using Java, distributed JMS queues, topics and EJB's deployed in a clustered Weblogic environment.
-- Wrote a message parsing system for legacy airline messaging standards using the Java parser generator ANTLR.
+- Developed a message parsing system using the Java parser generator ANTLR.
-- Lead the design and implementation of user interface components using Java web services, Stripe and jQuery.
-This forged a new understanding of the operational support that projects should provide within Virgin Australia.
-This lead to a vast reduction in complexity of maintenance and testing of the system.
+- Lead the design and implementation of user interface components
+    - Built using Java web services, Stripe and jQuery.
+    - Forged a new understanding of the operational support provided within Virgin Australia.
+    - Reduced complexity of maintenance and debugging in production.
-- Conducted numerous "white board" design presentations to interested stakeholders within Virgin Australia.
+- Conducted numerous "white board" design presentations to stakeholders.

 ***Staff Travel Project***